Thomas Rienzi: Awards

 Rienzi received the Distinguished Service Medal, two awards of the Legion of Merit, two Bronze Star Medals and six Air Medals.
 He was presented the International Meritorious Service Award by the Armed Forces Communications and Electronics Association and the Medical Corps Award of Merit for his hospital ministry as a deacon at Tripler Army Medical Center.

 Legacy

-Rienzi is survived by his daughter (his wife and son having passed on already), three grandchildren, seven great-grandchildren and one great-great grandchild.
-Rienzi commanded units of the United States Army’s most technical branch during the transition from wire and cable, vacuum tube radio and visual signals, through the advent of transistorized radio, teletype, electronically-secured voice communications and satellite communications.
+Rienzi is survived by his daughter (his wife and son having passed on already), three grandchildren, seven great-grandchildren and five great-great-grandchildren.
+Rienzi commanded units of the United States Army's most technical branch during the transition from wire and cable, vacuum tube radio and visual signals, through the advent of transistorized radio, teletype, electronically secured voice communications and satellite communications.